JonC-AI/JonC-AI/README.md

-- 👋 Hi, I’m @JonC-AI
+- 👋 Hi, I’m Jonathan Stewart
-- 👀 I’m interested in computer science
+- 👀 I’m interested in learning Full-Stack Development
-- 🌱 I’m currently learning Python and Web Development
+- 🌱 I’m currently learning Python, HTML/CSS/JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: my email
 - 😄 Pronouns: He Him
 - ⚡ Fun fact:

 <!---
 JonC-AI/JonC-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.